HaroldMitts/PSAutoDeploy/README.md

 ## Requirements

-Requires the following WinPE optional components;
+Use DISM to add the following WinPE optional components;

     WinPE-WMI
     WinPE-Scripting